bmfrosty/SimpleBX/README.md

 # This is totally a work in progress.
 No bug reports for the system yet please.
-Feel free if any of the generators don't work.
+Feel free if any of the generators don't work as described.
 # SimpleBX
 Simple BX compatible RPG System